Octava Engineering Joins EASA - Brings New Encoder Testing Technology

 When asked specifically about the motivation behind the product, Clint replied, "Electronic and mechanical systems evolved while the tools used to troubleshoot them largely remained unchanged."
 Testing and diagnostic equipment needed an updated, modern approach.

-The encoder is a painstaking complicated little device.
-Often the most difficult to troubleshoot and diagnose.
+The encoder is a painstakingly complicated little device, often the most difficult to troubleshoot and diagnose.The Linea X3 eliminates these challenges and simplifies the entire process.
 People needed an encoder tester capable of standing up to the challenge.
-They needed to know with absolute certainty the issue was resolved.
+They needed to know with absolute certainty that the issue was resolved.